 Certain cancer tumors can be removed through surgery.
 Sometimes surgery is a stand-alone treatment option.
 For other people, it may be combined with radiation and/or chemotherapy.
-Under Richard N. Berri, M.D., Director of Surgical Oncology, our goal is to provide the most comprehensive and current surgical evaluation and treatment to patients with malignancies that can be treated surgically:
+Under the leadership of Michael J. Jacobs, M.D. and Richard N. Berri, M.D. and our goal is to provide the most comprehensive and current surgical evaluation and treatment to patients with malignancies that can be treated surgically:

 - Small bowel

 - Colon, rectum, anus

 - Hepatocellular carcinoma

 - Metastatic liver tumors of colorectal or other primary